 1. How & where to hire a scooter?

-There are three types of scooters available for hire at most motorcycle rental places in Thailand; the automatic (with no gears) and semi automatic (with 5 gears but no clutch.)
-If you are an advanced rider you can also plump for an off-road motorbike also known as a ‘crosser’ (5 gears and clutch.)
-The automatic is the easiest bike to ride for beginners, yet with a little effort most people can master the semi-automatic in less than a day which offers the rider much more control especially riding mountainous, windy roads.
+There are three types of scooters available for hire at most motorcycle rental places in Thailand; automatic (with no gears) and semi-automatic (with 5 gears but no clutch.)
+If you are an advanced rider you can also plump for an off-road motorbike also known as a ‘crosser’ (5 gears and clutch).
+The automatic is the easiest bike to ride for beginners, yet with a little effort, most people can master the semi-automatic in less than a day which offers the rider much more control especially riding mountainous, windy roads.

 3. Average costs